-D. A bill of lading, a bill of sale, data obtainable by electronic transmission or a similar type of document is considered proof of ownership for purposes of this section.
+D. A bill of lading, a bill of sale, data obtainable by electronic transmission or a similar type of document is considered proof of ownership for the purposes of this section.

 E. The buyer and seller shall retain a copy of the documents showing proof of ownership for sixty days after delivery.

-F. An inspector or peace officer may seize and hold a fruit or vegetable if after requesting or inspecting the offered proof of ownership the inspector or peace officer reasonably believes that the person is in unlawful possession of a fruit or vegetable regulated under this article.
+F. An inspector or peace officer may seize and hold a fruit or vegetable if, after requesting or inspecting the offered proof of ownership, the inspector or peace officer reasonably believes that the person is in unlawful possession of a fruit or vegetable regulated under this article.

 H. This section does not apply to: